hakoerber/git-repo-manager/docs/src/worktrees.md

 [✔] my-cool-branch: Done
 ```

+As noted, this will fail if there are any local changes in your worktree.
+If you
+want to stash these changes automatically before the pull (and unstash them
+afterwards), use the `--stash` option.

 This will rebase your changes onto the upstream branch.
 This is mainly helpful
 for persistent branches that change on the remote side.